 The Paddock Paradise (track system) allows us to cater to your equine's needs without the need to sacrifice movement or socialisation for a species appropriate diet.
 We most commonly tackle issues and medical conditions that have occurred due to an unsuitable diet, lack of movement and unnatural trimming or shoeing.
 The Paddock Paradise was created to provide a domesticated horse with the benefits of a natural, species appropriate lifestyle; optimising their overall health physically and mentally.
 When a horse is on a Paddock Paradise rather than a paddock, they must move to fulfil their daily needs.
-It is because of this particular set up and the values that align with this environment that we are able to help many equines recover from common equine conditions such as Laminitis, EMS and more.
+It is because of this particular set up and the values that align with this environment that we are able to help many equines recover from common equine conditions or issues such as Laminitis, EMS, soft tissue injuries and more.

 Providing your horse with a species appropriate diet plays a crucial part in any horse's recovery, regardless of the reason for their rehabilitation; the diet of your horse is very much the foundation to building better equine health.
 The residents of PB do not have access to grass and are instead fed netted, adlib meadow hay, allowing any horses particularly susceptible to Laminitis, obesity, metabolic conditions and grass affected issues to live without the constant threat of grass.
 We generally aim to feed our residents a low sugar, low potassium and high fibre diet whilst fulfilling their need for salt and vitamins.

 We have had great success with providing adlib netted meadow hay and strategically placing their hay points around the track to increase the distance between forage points to encourage regular movement.
 Providing adlib hay not only greatly minimises the risk of Ulcers but additionally reduces resource guarding and other stress or anxiety behaviours linked to restricted feed.
-At PB, we promote movement to maintain a healthy weight instead of restrict feed.
+At PB, we promote movement to maintain a healthy weight instead of restricting feed.

 Weight loss and reduction of fat pads (EMS) achieved whilst on track with access to adlib hay